Install Git

 Windows

-Download Git for Windows from git-scm.com/download/win.
-The installer bundles Git Bash, which is what you want — Windows command prompt and Git don't get along well, and Git Bash gives you a Unix-style shell.
+Grab Git for Windows from git-scm.com/download/win.
+The installer bundles Git Bash, which is the bit you want.
+The Windows command prompt and Git don't get along, and Git Bash hands you a proper Unix-style shell instead.

 # install git via winget on windows